 Indigenous communities have many opportunities and challenges in addressing the needs of a growing population, the legacy of colonization and the urgent need for improved health and education.
 The administration needs in First Nations communities and Indigenous health organizations directly relate to the transfer of health programs and services from Health Canada to control by First Nations communities.

-Developed in consultation with Indigenous communities by the UBC Centre for Excellence in Indigenous Health and UBC Extended Learning, the UBC Certificate in Aboriginal Health and Community Administration Program (AHCAP) is designed for those interested in acquiring knowledge to assist with their communities health care administration needs in building capacity and strengthening leadership and administration.
+Developed in consultation with Indigenous communities by the UBC Centre for Excellence in Indigenous Health and UBC Extended Learning, the UBC Certificate in Aboriginal Health and Community Administration Program (AHCAP) is designed for those interested in acquiring knowledge to assist with their community's health care administration needs in building capacity and strengthening leadership and administration.

 The award-winning UBC Certificate in Aboriginal Health and Community Administration Program (AHCAP) helps Indigenous communities increase their capacity to deliver services, coordinate programs and promote the health of their people.